emmajanedrews/base-template/_posts/2017-01-09-prepare-your-home-for-the-market.md

 We also have a 75-point checklist to help you manage small repair items before you put your home on the market.
 You can also get a preliminary home inspection before listing your home; that way, you won’t be surprised by the buyer’s list of repairs, and you can take care of a few issues beforehand.

-Now is the time to prepare your home for the market.
 If you have any questions, give me a call or send me an email.
 I would be happy to help you!